There’s no way around it: a trip to Disney World is expensive. So you want to know which Disney splurges are actually worth i? Read on to find out!

 Some of the hotels are even walkable to the parks.
 I love staying in the Crescent Lake area hotels because you can easily walk to Hollywood Studios and Epcot.

-Another HUGE benefit to staying on-property is Extra Magic Hours.
+Extra Magic Hours.
+Another HUGE benefit to staying on-property is getting extra Magic Hours.
 If you stay at an on-property hotel, you get access to special early or late hours for one theme park each day.

 While on-property hotels can get expensive, you can actually still find some good deals depending on the time of year and what category hotel you’re booking.
-For example, the Value hotels can be as cheap as $100 a night during the off season and they’re still quite nice.
+For example, the value hotels can be as cheap as $120 a night during the off season, and they’re still quite nice.

-My favorite on-property hotels are the Disney Swan and Disney Dolphin because they’re both within walking distance to Hollywood Studios and Epcot, and they’re technically owned by Marriott so I can earn Marriott loyalty points while still getting the on-property Disney benefits.
+My favorite on-property hotels are the Walt Disney World Swan and Walt Disney World Dolphin because they’re both within walking distance to Hollywood Studios and Epcot and they’re technically owned by Marriott, so I can earn Marriott loyalty points while still getting the on-property Disney benefits.

 2. Character Dining